-- 6.4.12 This CO will fall under the Future Ready & Resilience Task Force, and specific actions are recommended as follows: - Network Rail conducting a Resilience Study for key flood-risk and climate event-risk areas in the Western Gateway, in the manner of the "West of Exeter Route Resilience Study"; - Identify the additional monitoring and maintenance needs required; - Identify alternative rail route options and other preventative investments which may be required for long-term sustainability, e.g. depot or substation relocations, redundant supply systems; - Joining up efforts across the intercon; nected Western Gateway and Peninsula Transport STB areas; - Operational Impact Working Groups will need to develop the cross-industry scenario planning for unplanned and planned disruptions due to climate events; - Incorporate Network Rail's Resilience Study. - 6.4.13 The outputs of these actions will then be delivered through regular rail enhancement processes over the short, medium and long terms. - 6.4.14 Other measure address operational resilience (the ability to continue to operate during disruption): - Develop a matrix of procedures for ticket cross-acceptance and rail replacement bus strategies for unplanned and planned disruptions due to climate events; - Develop the communications strategy and plans for extreme weather events; and - TOCs may need to develop new agreements with coach and bus companies and Local Authorities for periodic provision of rail replacement buses during climate events and high-risk weather periods.
+- 6.4.12 This CO will fall under the Future Ready & Resilience Taskforce, and specific actions are recommended as follows: - Network Rail conducting a Resilience Study for key flood-risk and climate event-risk areas in the Western Gateway, in the manner of the "West of Exeter Route Resilience Study"; - Identify the additional monitoring and maintenance needs required; - Identify alternative rail route options and other preventative investments which may be required for long-term sustainability, e.g. depot or substation relocations, redundant supply systems; - Joining up efforts across the interconnected Western Gateway and Peninsula Transport STB areas: - Operational Impact Working Groups will need to develop the cross-industry scenario planning for unplanned and planned disruptions due to climate events; and - Incorporate Network Rail's Resilience Study. - 6.4.13 The outputs of these actions will then be prioritised and delivered through the Rail Network Enhancements Pipeline (RNEP) or as part of Business As Usual (BAU)over the short, medium and long terms. - 6.4.14 Other measure address operational resilience (the ability to continue to operate during disruption): - Develop a matrix of procedures for ticket cross-acceptance and rail replacement bus strategies for unplanned and planned disruptions due to climate events; - Develop the communications strategy and plans for extreme weather events; and - TOCs may need to develop new agreements with coach and bus companies and Local Authorities for periodic provision of rail replacement buses during climate events and high-risk weather periods.